-- Guillain-Barré Syndrome, or GBS: We are advancing our lead candidate, ANX005, an investigational, full-length monoclonal antibody, or mAb, formulated for intravenous administration in a pivotal Phase 3 clinical trial for the potential treatment of patients with GBS.
-GBS is a rare antibody-mediated autoimmune disease that is the most common cause of acute neuromuscular paralysis, with no therapies in the U.S. approved by the Food and Drug Administration, or FDA, approved therapies, and for which we FDA.
-We believe maximum suppression of C1q and the classical cascade early in the disease process may act to rapidly prevent complement-mediated nerve damage and irreversible neurological disability.
-We demonstrated clinical proof-of-concept in In a prior placebo-controlled proof-of-concept trial, a single dose of ANX005 showed rapid and have achieved target consistent improvement in muscle strength that translated into observable gains in health status, including a reduction in the need of mechanical ventilation, as well as a reduction in nerve damage and clinical function.
-We completed enrollment of approximately 225 241 patients in our ongoing placebo-controlled Phase 3 GBS trial, and data are anticipated in the second quarter of 2024.
+•Guillain-Barré Syndrome, or GBS: We are advancing our lead candidate, ANX005, an investigational, full-length monoclonal antibody, or mAb, formulated for intravenous administration for the potential treatment of patients with GBS, a rare antibody-mediated autoimmune disease that is the most common cause of acute neuromuscular paralysis with no approved therapies in the U.S. In the second quarter of 2024, we announced positive results from the completed pivotal Phase 3 trial in GBS at the 2024 Peripheral Nerve Society Annual Meeting.
+Data showed that ANX005-treated patients demonstrated faster and more complete recovery from week 1 through week 26 on primary and multiple pre-specified endpoints.
+Early, robust and durable treatment effects expedited recovery and led to patients walking and off ventilation approximately one month earlier.
+A single infusion of ANX005 was generally well-tolerated with a safety profile similar to placebo and adverse events balanced across groups.
 We intend to establish comparability of the GBS patient population in our Phase 3 trial with patients from the International Guillain-Barré Syndrome Outcomes Study, or IGOS, a global, prospective, observational, multicenter cohort study that has enrolled 2,000 patients who were followed for one to three years.
-We have initiated a real-world evidence, or RWE, comparability protocol with IGOS with data anticipated in the first half of 2024, 2025 to support our Biologics License Applications, or BLA, submission.
-ANX005 has been granted Fast Track and orphan drug designation for the treatment of GBS from both the FDA and FDA.
-ANX005 has also been granted orphan designation from the European Medicines Agency, or EMA. - Geographic Atrophy, or GA: We are evaluating advancing ANX007, an antigen-binding fragment, or Fab, formulated for intravitreal administration, into a pivotal Phase 3 program for the potential treatment of patients with GA.
-GA is the leading cause of blindness resulting from damaged and dying retinal cells. vision loss in the elderly, that affects an estimated eight million people globally.
-ANX007 is designed to block C1q locally in the eye, to provide more complete protection against excess classical complement activity, a key driver of disease.
-GA, and the loss of photoreceptor neurons.
-In a randomized, multi-center, double-masked, sham-controlled Phase 2 ARCHER clinical trial of 270 patients with GA, ANX007 demonstrated a trend on was the anatomical-based primary endpoint, but showed first and only program to show statistically significant and consistent protection against vision loss in a broad population of patients with GA.
-Specifically, topline data reported in May 2023 and presented at the American Society of Retina Specialists (ASRS) Annual Meeting in July 2023 showed that ANX007 provided statistically significant, time and dose-dependent protection from vision loss in patients with GA, measured by best corrected visual acuity, (BCVA) or BCVA, ≥ 15 -letter loss, the widely accepted and clinically meaningful functional endpoint.
-Significant protection from vision loss was also shown in multiple additional prespecified measures of BCVA and visual function, including low luminance visual acuity (LLVA) and low luminance visual deficit (LLVD).
-ANX007's treatment effect increased over the course of the on-treatment portion of the study, suggesting that ANX007 may provide a growing and durable treatment effect over time.
-While benefit gained against vision lost was maintained during the subsequent six-month off-treatment period, the rate of decline for BCVA ≥ 15 -letter vision began to parallel that of sham, providing additional support for the observed on-treatment protection.
-ANX007 was also shown to protect key retinal structures important for vision, including significant protection from photoreceptor loss, supported by slowing of loss of foveal retinal pigment epithelium (RPE).
-ANX007 was generally well-tolerated through month 12, with no increase in choroidal neovascularization (CNV) rates between the treated and sham arms and no events of retinal vasculitis reported.
-In October December 2023, we announced that FDA alignment on a Phase 3 registrational program for ANX007 in GA using, for the EMA first-time, the prevention of ≥ 15 -letter loss of BCVA as the primary outcome measure.
-We plan to initiate the Phase 3 ARCHER II trial in mid-2024, a global sham-controlled trial designed to confirm the results from the Phase 2 ARCHER trial.
-We also plan to initiate the Phase 3 ARROW trial in late 2024, an injection-controlled head-to-head study against SYFOVRE® (pegcetacoplan injection) with the potential to underscore ANX007's unique mechanism of action and critical differentiation on visual function.
-ANX007 has been granted Priority Medicine (PRIME) Fast Track designation to ANX007 from the FDA and is the first therapeutic candidate for the treatment of GA secondary to age-related macular degeneration.
-Interactions with U.S. receive Priority Medicine, or PRIME, designation by the EMA, which provides early and EU regulatory authorities on proactive support to developers of promising medicines that may offer a global Phase 3 pivotal program for ANX007 are ongoing, with plans major therapeutic advantage over existing treatments or benefit to provide an update by year-end 2023. patients without treatment options.
+We have initiated a real-world evidence, or RWE, comparability protocol with IGOS with initial topline data anticipated by year-end 2024 to support our planned Biologics License Applications, or BLA, submission in the first half of 2025.
+ANX005 has been granted Fast Track and orphan drug designation for the treatment of GBS from the FDA.
+ANX005 has also been granted orphan designation from the European Medicines Agency, or EMA.

+•Geographic Atrophy, or GA: We are advancing ANX007, an antigen-binding fragment, or Fab, formulated for intravitreal administration for the potential treatment of patients with GA, the leading cause of blindness in the elderly, that affects an estimated eight million people globally.
+In the Phase 2 ARCHER trial, ANX007 was shown to preserve vision on multiple measures and provided significant structural protection within the retina, particularly of photoreceptors in the central fovea that are important to visual acuity.
+ANX007 was generally well-tolerated through month 12, with no increase in choroidal neovascularization rates between the treated and sham arms and no events of retinal vasculitis reported.
+In August 2024, we announced that patient dosing was initiated in the global pivotal Phase 3 ARCHER II trial, the only GA pivotal program utilizing visual protection as the global regulatory-aligned primary end point.
+Topline data from the ARCHER II trial are expected in the second half of 2026.
+Plans for a Phase 3 injection-controlled study, ARROW, are being assessed.
+ANX007 has been granted Fast Track designation from the FDA and is the first therapeutic candidate for the treatment of GA to receive Priority Medicine, or PRIME, designation by the EMA, which provides early and proactive support to developers of promising medicines that may offer a major therapeutic advantage over existing treatments or benefit to patients without treatment options.